ryandoll/vml-client-side-challenge/README.md

 You will need to RSVP by emailing [Ryan Doll](mailto:rdoll@vml.com) before the day of the event, so we can have a proper headcount for pizza.
 If you have any questions, just email Ryan.

-Good luck to some of those competing!
+Good luck to all those competing!